ryanlfoster/vanilla-modal/README.md

 The options object contains DOM selector strings and bindings.
 It can be overridden at instantiation by providing an `options` object to `new VanillaModal(options)`.

+The API is feature-frozen for the `version 1.x.x` branch.

 #### Defaults:
 ```js
 {